sirschrockalot/ai-crm/docs/prd/presidential-digs-crm-prd.md

 5. **Buyer Match Rate:** Percentage of dispositions successfully matched to buyers
 6. **System Uptime:** 99.9% availability for critical business operations
 7. **AI Accuracy:** Percentage of AI suggestions accepted by users
+8. **Time Tracking Accuracy:** 95% of time entries are accurate and complete

 ---